 Involuntary manslaughter is defined as an unintentional killing that results either from recklessness or criminal negligence or from the commission of a low-level criminal act such as a misdemeanor.
 Involuntary manslaughter is distinguished from other forms of homicide because it does not require deliberation or premeditation, or even intent.
 Since these mental states are not required, involuntary manslaughter is the lowest category of homicide.

 State law varies as to what constitutes criminal negligence.

-Criminal negligence can also result from a failure to perform an act that the defendant has a duty to perform.
+Criminal negligence can also involve a failure to perform an act that the defendant has a duty to perform.
 Where a parent has a duty to take care of and protect a child, but the child dies when she is left in the car on a hot day, the parent may be culpable for involuntary manslaughter.
 Another example would be a tour operator who fails to advise his passengers of the proper safety protocols, resulting in the death of a passenger.
 This tour operator has failed to perform his duty, resulting in criminal negligence.